waylans/MSCL-SwinUNet/README.md

 ### Training

-**swin_base_patch4_window7_224_22k.pth** : Before training Segformer , loading ImageNet-pretrained swin_base_patch4_window7_224_22k.pth is very useful.
+**swin_base_patch4_window7_224_22k.pth** : Before training SwinUNet , loading ImageNet-pretrained swin_base_patch4_window7_224_22k.pth is very useful.
 We provide this pretrained backbone here.
 The pretrained backbone has already been transformed to fit for our repo.

 #### Task1: Segmentation results on ACDC dataset